aidanwhiteley/books/README.md

 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

+The project builds om Travis with both JDK8 and JDK11.
+To build locally on JDK ll make sure that you have Maven 3.6.0+ and JDK 11+.

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.
 It is is the /src/main/resources/sample_data.
 See the #README.txt in that directory.